LincolnUniLTL/rss2oai/README.md

 8. run your pipe, wait a 12-24 hours for indexing, and test.

 9. when you're happy with display / search, schedule your pipe to run daily (Publishing > Scheduler).

+An example record in our Primo instance is at http://primo-direct-apac.hosted.exlibrisgroup.com/LIN:All_resources:LTL5160 - also try searching for "library hours", "careers", "databases"